1870s Pacific typhoon seasons

 This article encompasses the 1870s Pacific typhoon seasons.
 While data is not available for every storm that occurred, some parts of the coastline were populated enough to give data of typhoon occurrences.

 1870 season

 There were 8 tropical cyclones in the Western Pacific in 1870, 6 of which were typhoons.

 1871 season

 There were 7 tropical cyclones in the Western Pacific in 1871, 5 of which were typhoons.
 In March, 11 people died when a typhoon wrecked their boat.

 1872 season

 There were 4 tropical cyclones in the Philippines in 1872, 2 of which were typhoons.
 In August 1872, a typhoon struck Guam.

 1873 season

 There were 6 tropical cyclones in the Western Pacific in 1873, 4 of which were typhoons.
 A typhoon in October killed at least 200 people in the Philippines.

+Not included in the above number, a typhoon on July 21 ran several ships ashore in Amoy and Soonghing, China.

 1874 season

 There were 8 tropical cyclones in the Western Pacific in 1874, 6 of which were typhoons.

 The 1874 Hong Kong typhoon hit Hong Kong during the night of Tuesday 22 September and the morning of Wednesday 23 September 1874.
 It killed about 10,000 people.
 A typhoon struck Ailinglaplap in the Marshall Islands, killing more than 300 people.